What ADHD Medication Is Right For Me: A Guide to Informed Choices

 • Mood fluctuations

-These effects can often be mitigated by dosage changes, timing adjustments, or switching medications.
-For example, if a stimulant causes trouble sleeping when taken late in the day, changing the schedule might resolve the issue.
+These effects can often be reduced by dosage changes, timing shifts, or switching medications.
+For example, if a stimulant causes trouble sleeping when taken late in the day, changing the schedule might solve the problem.

 FAQs